EncycNet Project

 - TEI transformation with XSLT

-- CSV data of Wikidata alignment and relation extraction (work in progress)
+- CSV data of Wikidata alignment and relation extraction

 - Application for data exploration, including Wikidata alignment

-- EncycNet Knowledge Graph (RDF) (currently contains Meyers 1905, work in progress)
+- EncycNet Knowledge Graph (RDF)

 Team